 Top tips for taking care of your hands:

 ALWAYS use washing up gloves when washing up, even if it’s just one cup or spoon, as putting your hands in and out of water especially with washing up liquid in can dry them out!
-My favourites are from the brand Bizzybee and the ‘satin touch’ type feel absolutely gorgeous inside, it is a real treat putting my hands in them.
+My favourites are from the brand Bizzybee and the ‘luxury household’ type feel absolutely gorgeous inside, it is a real treat putting my hands in them.

 ALWAYS use gardening gloves when gardening.